Call Us Today! 570-820-3332

 At Hoegen & Associates, P.C., we have an excellent track record advocating for our construction clients in Wilkes-Barre, PA, and surrounding areas.
 Our attorneys have the knowledge and experience to handle the complexities that are often at play in practicing construction law.

 Whether it is new construction, a remodel, or an addition, any construction project is costly.
 However, missed deadlines, contract breaches, and defects can increase the cost even further.
-If your company is facing those unnecessary costs, our experienced construction law attorneys can represent your interests.
+If your company is facing those unnecessary costs, the experienced construction law lawyers at Hoegen & Associates, P.C. can represent your interests.

 Construction Contracts